sjoshuam/word_choice_communities/README.md

 + Hand – Gather Twitter handles for congresspersons and comparators
 + Pull - Pull Twitter data from the API
 + Mung - Process Twitter data to format suitable for modeling
-+ Trai – Train models and tune hyperparameters
++ Mode – Train models, tune hyperparameters, and test model predictions
-+ Test – Evaluate model performance on test data
 + Show - Generate a poster to visualize and present results
 + Test – Formulate tests to confirm code works as intended.